cea-trust-platform/trust-documentation/doc/source/srcs/quick_start.md

 In this case, the partitioning tool **Metis** is used.
 We cut in **nb\_parts = 2** blocks.

 In the general case, the overlapping width **Larg\_joint** between two parts of the partition have to be defined accordingly with the numerical scheme.
-For exemple, if you use a VEF discretisation (see [TRUST Numerical Methods](../../num_meth/discretisation/vef/index.rst) for more details regarding this discretisation), you should use **2** for **Larg\_joint** except when partitioning a domain where only the conduction equation will be solved.
+For exemple, if you use a VEF discretisation (see [](user_guide/num_meth/discretisation/vef/index.rst) for more details regarding this discretisation), you should use **2** for **Larg\_joint** except when partitioning a domain where only the conduction equation will be solved.

 The keyword **zones\_name** is useful to define the name of the files containing the partitioned mesh and to write these files.